Highland Cross

 The 50-mile duathlon (20 miles on foot, 30 miles on bicycle) is a sponsored race between teams of three to raise funds for causes that benefit local Highland people disadvantaged by disability, ill health or social need.
 In 2019, 735 competitors started the race, all but five completed it, and among the volunteers assisting were grandchildren of some of the original volunteers.
+In 2025, 736 racers competed.

 History

 The Highland Cross began in 1983 as "the Midsummer Madathon" initiative by the Inverness branch office of the Fire Services National Benevolent Fund in the Northern Fire Brigade to raise funds for the Highland Scanner Appeal.

 It became an annual event in 1989 and now comprises 265 teams of three allocated by ballot.
 The event raises money each year for Highland causes; by 2019 the total raised was £5.3 million.